Thiophanic acid: Occurrence

-Thiophanic acid was first isolated from the crustose lichen species Lecanora rupicola.
+Thiophanic acid was first isolated from the crustose lichen species Glaucomaria rupicola.

 Thiophanic acid is biosynthesised from a single linear polyketide chain which cyclizes to form the characteristic xanthone structure.
 The distinctive chlorination pattern and hydroxyl group positions result from secondary biosynthetic steps unique to lichen-forming fungi.
 These biosynthetic capabilities allow lichens to produce chlorinated xanthones that are rarely found in other organisms.
 It occurs in several lichens, including Byssoloma melanodiscocarpum, Calicium hyperelloides, Lecanora arae-frigidae, Lepraria tiinae, and Palicella lueckingii.

 Synthesis

 In 1968, researchers at the University of Delhi reported a synthesis of thiophanic acid starting from norlichexanthone.
 Their method involved methylation to form a trimethyl ether, followed by chlorination using chlorine in carbon tetrachloride, and finally demethylation using aluminium chloride in benzene.
-The resulting yellow crystalline product had a melting point of 243–244 °C and was confirmed to be identical to natural thiophanic acid isolated from the lichen Lecanora rupicola through matching physical and spectral properties.
+The resulting yellow crystalline product had a melting point of 243–244 °C and was confirmed to be identical to natural thiophanic acid isolated from the lichen Glaucomaria rupicola through matching physical and spectral properties.

 Another synthesis of thiophanic acid, published in 1971 by researchers at the University of Sheffield, involved a multi-step process starting with dichloroeverninic acid.
 This compound was reacted with phloroglucinol (a type of phenol) in the presence of zinc chloride and phosphorus oxychloride to form a xanthone structure.
 The resulting compound was then chlorinated using sulphuryl chloride and finally demethylated (removal of a methyl group) using pyridine hydrochloride to yield thiophanic acid.
-The synthetic product was confirmed to be identical to the natural compound isolated from the lichen Lecanora rupicola.
+The synthetic product was confirmed to be identical to the natural compound isolated from the lichen Glaucomaria rupicola.
 This synthesis successfully replicated the distinctive substitution pattern that makes thiophanic acid an important chemotaxonomic marker – part of the characteristic set of secondary metabolites used to identify and classify lichen species.
 Two alternative syntheses were later developed: one involving direct chlorination of norlichexanthone in acetic acid, and another using chlorination and demethylation of trimethoxy-methylxanthone.